-You’ll be assigned to a personal advisor every year.
+You’ll be assigned to an academic advisor every year.
 They’re your first point of contact for any personal or general academic issues you might be having.

 You should hear from them early in Term 1.
-If you don’t hear from them, ask the Faculty Office to give you the right details.
-It’s always worth going and meeting your personal advisor at least once – even if you don’t have any problems – just to make contact.
+If you don’t hear from them, ask the Department Office to give you the right details.
+It’s always worth going and meeting your academic advisor at least once – even if you don’t have any problems – just to make contact.
 That should make it easier later if you do end up needing help or direction.

-Your personal advisor is there to discuss your academic progress with you, and give you support and advice on any academic challenges or difficulties you might face.
+Your academic advisor is there to discuss your academic progress with you, and give you support and advice on any academic challenges or difficulties you might face.

 In more detail, their role is to: